Free teacher training

 Brahma co-arose with Vishnu.
 Beyond Time, beyond space, there is no beginning or end for Brahma, as these are descriptors of Time and Space.
 At the beginning of Time, things awoke to observe the manifold beings and forms.
 Waking is a natural consequence of the potentiality of Time; there was no decision to wake, nor any capacity to wake before Time.
 Time coarises with Space, and wakefulness.
 Since Brahma cannot be described, for Brahma exists beyond form (which requires space and time), this Brahma Purana describes the proper means of depicting Brahma.
-Brahma is to appear like a grandfather.
+Brahma is to appear like a grandfather, one who has come before.
 Brahma had four heads before being deprived of one of them in an act of mercy: all was known to Brahma, and this resulted in Brahma's distress.
 Justice without mercy is unDharmic, knowledge without ignorance is unDharmic.
 Before and after do not apply to Brahma, who coarose with Time, yet when Brahama interacts with what exists and does not exist, Brahma is subject to before, after and form - and many other factors of existence and non-existence.

 The vehicle of Brahma is a Goose or Swan, a creature able to exist in air, water and land; able to be immersed in water without becoming wet - as Brahma is able to enter existence without becoming a part of existence, as Brahma exists beyond existence.
 A Goose or Swan can separate food from water, just as Brahma can discern what is Dharmic from what is unDharmic.
 Every being does this: their actions result in reactions, and reactions to those reactions - "good" leading to "good," "bad" leading to "bad," coming to fruit at just the right time, and in just the right way.
 No matter how entangled the actions of a person are, how complicated their action is, what is good will result in good and what is bad will result in bad.
 We are encouraged by the image of the Goose or Swan to imbibe only what is good and discard what is bad - what is valuable or worthless - what is beneficial and harmful.
 It is this discernment and self-control, of preferring and doing what is good, valuable, beneficial while refraining from what is bad, worthless and harmful that makes a person "good."